 Taking time to check in with each team member also allows leaders to give employees individual time with the boss to discuss roadblocks, goals, and career paths.
 With this understanding, managers can take advantage of MBOs and bonuses with personalized incentives.

 For sales organizations specifically, sales rep tenure plays a big role in performance.
 According to Xactly Insights data, sales reps hit their peak performance between years two and three on the job.
-The data also showed that rep performance and morale tends to drop off around the five year mark.
+The data also shows that rep performance and morale tends to drop off around the five year mark—this is where coaching and management play a big role in morale.

 As employees gain tenure, sales managers should sit down with the employee and discuss potential opportunities for the rep to grow in their career.
 For example, to improve employee morale and keep it high, leaders should consider a new territory or a promotion to different roles as reps gain experience.